Looking for a clay pigeon shotgun? Browse through this big selection that covers all budgets and the different clayshooting disciplines.

-All the guns below are worthy of a mention and all for varying reasons, from the budget-busting ATA right up to the mighty wallet whomping Krieghoff.
+All the shotguns for clay pigeon shooting listed here are worthy to be mentioned.
+I’ve picked them out for a variety of reasons, from the budget-busting ATA right up to the mighty wallet bashing Krieghoff.
+Prices as reviewed.

-I spoke to David Stapeley at ISB (Browning importer) when the Pro Sport first came out.
-The concept of the package involved was to punch into the next level and try and compete with some of the more expensive higher end competition guns circa £4K – £5K while remaining price competitive.
+When the Pro Sport first came out the idea was for Browning to try and compete with some of the more expensive higher end competition guns marketed at around £4K – £5K, but with the Pro Sport remaining price competitive.

-Keeping the standard Browning 725 action the extras in the package include barrel and stock weights, adjustable stock, improved recoil pad, mechanical trigger pull and a full set of 8 chokes and various coloured fibre optic sight beads.
-The gun has achieved its aim in being competitive and I am now seeing them for as little as £2600 for a new gun.
-Which is a pretty good deal in my opinion.
+The standard Browning 725 action has been kept with this useful clay pigeon shotgun.
+It comes with extras including barrel and stock weights, adjustable stock, improved recoil pad, mechanical trigger pull and a full set of 8 chokes and various coloured fibre optic sight beads.
+The gun is competitive and I have seen them new for as little as £2600.
+That is a good deal.

 Marrochi Evo £1500

-Miroku cannot be missed from the list.
-Without doubt one of the most popular manufacturers of shotguns sold in the UK today.
+I couldn’t miss Miroku out from this list.
+It makes some of the most popular shotguns sold in the UK these days.
 Built alongside Browning and imported similarly.
 Miroku present good solid actions, well balanced, great handling guns at good value for money.
-Keeping the product range simple avoids confusing the consumer, which can only be a good thing.
-Many makers nowadays end up over complicating the market with too many options.
+The product range is kept simple, making consumer choice straightforward.

-Webley and Scott made the jump to Italy to try and bring something more to its predecessor the 900 Series shotgun.
-They felt that the Italian design team and engineering would make the 1000 series more appealing by stepping away from the plain black action.
-I think they have been fairly correct in their assumptions.
-Similar to the ATA it’s a great all-round gun for not a lot of money.
-For those who are on a budget but aren’t sold on budget Turkish you can now get yourself a nice Italian-styled gun for less than £1000!
+Webley and Scott moved over to Italy to try and bring something more to its predecessor the 900 Series shotgun.
+A bit of Italian design and engineering was sought to make the 1000 series more appealing, with a move away from the plain black action.
+The decision worked well.
+This is similar to the ATA in that it’s a great all-round gun at a decent price.
+If you’re on a budget and want Italian styling then this gun is it – for under £1000.

 Imported through the Sportsman Gun Centre, the ATA is probably the most popular of Turkish guns behind Yildiz.
 Although given time with the cost price and variety of options ATA may soon surpass them.
 With the looks of the Beretta and the budget of the specials board I can see why they are proving very popular around the country.

 Straight stock 3” multi choked steel proofed barrels.
-If you’re on a tight budget and want a gun with a bit of everything then this is where to start looking!
+On a tight budget but want a gun with something of everything?
+This is where to start.
 With prices from £550 for a black action up to £800 for a deluxe game gun with walnut to impress, you can’t really go wrong.
 Let’s just hope they stand the test of time and don’t get too loose too quickly.

-Why pick Breda?
-Well it’s one of the only dedicated clay semi-automatics on the market and we can’t let the over-and under-guns have all the credit.
+Do Breda count as clay pigeon shooting guns?
+Well this is one of the only dedicated clay semi-automatics on the market and we can’t let the over-and under-guns have all the credit.
 I was impressed by the whole package when I reviewed the gun in 2017.
 It was well engineered and handled like a dream for me.

 Weighing in at just less than 7 lb with the 28”, or bang on 7lb with the 30” barrel, it handled a variety of loads with ease which is one of the reasons I like the Inertia system.
 The ability to add the extra weight in the ballast to suit the individual shooter’s balance teamed with the adjustable stock creates a good competition gun for not a lot of money.
 With the Breda weighing in at just less than 7 lb with the 28”, or bang on 7lb with the 30” barrel, it all adds up to a good package.

-Quite simply, one of the guns that everyone aspires to own.
-Fantastic quality and reliability in a shotgun backed up with a great importer in Alan Rhone.
-It’s all good having a great product but if you’re not represented well as a manufacturer your sales suffer.
-With prices starting from £11,500 it sounds a lot but for a serious competitor it’s not out of this world.
+Okay so this is definitely not a budget gun but then there is always winning the lottery.
+It has to be on your wish list because it’s one of those guns everyone wishes they owned.
+It offers fantastic quality and reliability in a shotgun backed up with a great importer in Alan Rhone.
+With prices starting from £11,500 it sounds a lot but for a serious competitor it’s not out of the question.
 You’re quite simply buying your own bespoke gun.

-The amount of options you have with this gun is head spinning.
+The amount of options you have with this gun is mindblowing.
 Although the K80 and K20 have similar actions and these are standard.
 You pick the wood, engraving, choke types (normal or titanium), trigger type (nickel, gold, gold chequered , titanium) to name but a few.
-From the balance system to the fully adjustable stock, as well as around 10 barrel options, these guns really are top tier and worthy of attention.
+From the balance system to the fully adjustable stock, as well as around 10 barrel options, these guns really are top deck and worthy of attention.